simonwanna/MusicHabits/README.md

 # MusicHabits :notes:
 Small project with visuals, CI/CD stuff and some vibe.
-Takes your monthly Spotify stats --> Plotly bubbles --> GitHub Pages.
+Takes your Spotify stats in the end of each month --> Plotly bubbles --> GitHub Pages.

 ![UI Screenshot](assets/ui.png)